Interested in becoming a Walk Leader?

 The subject of insurance may seem daunting, but it really shouldn’t be.
 Click here to find out more about Insurance.

 What happens when people start signing up for your walk?

 Once you have submitted your walk and your risk assessment, and we have spoken with you, your walk will be live on our Walk Calendar for people to sign up for.
 When they sign up we will collect all necessary information and they will be issued with an automated ticket.
 You can check in with us at any stage to find out how many people have signed up for your walk, or you can sit back and relax while we handle all the admin.
-We will invite you to one of our Walk Leader Briefing sessions closer to the event where we will issue you with a first aid kit, a Walk Leader hoody, and a full updated list of your walkers so you know who to expect on the day.
+We will invite you to one of our Walk Leader Briefing sessions closer to the event where we will issue you with equipment such as a first aid kit, and a full updated list of your walkers so you know who to expect on the day.